Battersea Dogs & Cats Home: History

 The charity also launched the Battersea Academy, and launched a campaign "Rescue Is My Favourite Breed" in 2019.

+The Chief Executive is Peter Laurie, who took over from Claire Horton CBE January 2021.

 Patronage

 In 1885, Queen Victoria became patron of the home, and it has remained under royal patronage ever since.
-The Queen Consort is the current patron, and Prince Michael of Kent is the President.
+Queen Camilla is the current patron, and Prince Michael of Kent is the President.

 Media

-In 1862, Charles Dickens published an article about the home for the magazine All the Year Round.
+In 1862, Charles Dickens published an article about the home for his magazine All the Year Round.
 He called it an "extraordinary monument of the remarkable affection with which the English people regard the race of dogs".

 TV programmes

 Battersea has featured on many television programmes and documentaries.
 The Channel 4 programme Pet Rescue which aired in 1997 featured Battersea Dogs & Cats Home.
 BBC One programme Animal Rescue Live was broadcast live for a week at Battersea in July 2007.
 The programme was presented by Matt Baker and Selina Scott.

-Since 2012, ITV's Paul O'Grady: For the Love of Dogs has been filmed at Battersea.
-The show won multiple awards including three National Television Awards for 'Factual Entertainment' and was nominated for a BAFTA in 2013.
-The show is now in its ninth series.
+ITV's For the Love of Dogs is filmed at Battersea.
+The show won multiple awards including four National Television Awards for 'Factual Entertainment' and was nominated for a BAFTA in 2013.
+Presented by Paul O'Grady from its inception in 2012 to his death in 2023, from 2024 it was helmed by Alison Hammond.
+In October 2023, Battersea announced that they would be naming a new veterinary hospital after O'Grady, and a "tribute fund" set up in his honour would go towards "life-saving and transformative medical procedures" for dogs and cats which need specialist care and treatment.